the-incluseum/anti-oppressive-spaces/checklist.md

 # Details

-## Collect all user data in changeable, free-form text fields
+## Are your sign-up forms respectful of people outside the norms of names, gender, sexuality, relationships and ethnicity?
-Limited lists of values for fields like name, gender, ethnicity and more don't often work in real life.
+**Collect all user data in changeable, free-form text fields** Limited lists of values for fields like name, gender, ethnicity and more don't often work in real life.
 [W3C](https://www.w3.org/International/questions/qa-personal-names)